 You can associate up to four devices with your Xbox Music Pass.
-These can include tablets or computers running Windows 8.1 or Windows 8.1 RT, Zune devices, and Windows Phone 8 or Windows Phone 7 devices.
+These devices can include:

-After you have associated a device with your Xbox Music Pass, you can download and sync content to that device.
+After you associate a device with your Xbox Music Pass, you can download and sync content to that device.
 You can also stream music content from Xbox Music to tablets or computers running Windows 8.1 or Windows 8.1 RT, and Windows Phone 8.

-You can stream music to your Xbox One or Xbox 360 console, but you can’t download music to those consoles.
-For example, you can download music to your Windows 8.1 computer, sync that music to your Windows Phone 8, and then because your music is now in the cloud, you can stream it to your Xbox 360 console.
+You can stream music to your Xbox One or Xbox 360 console; however, you can’t download music to those consoles.
+For example, you can download music to your Windows 8.1 computer and sync that music to your Windows Phone 8 device.
+Then, because your music is stored online, you can stream it to your Xbox console.

 After you download or sync music from your Xbox Music Pass to a computer or other device, that computer or device will be associated with your Xbox Music Pass for at least 30 days.

 Open your account.
 (For information about how to do this, see View devices associated with your Xbox Music Pass.
 Then, click Remove next to the name of the computer or device.

 Download an Xbox Music Pass item from the Xbox Music Store to your computer.
 It will be added automatically.

 To add a Windows Phone 8 to your Xbox Music Pass

-Download an Xbox Music Pass item to your computer.
-Sync that item with your Windows Phone 8.
+Download an Xbox Music Pass item to your computer, and then sync that item with your Windows Phone 8.
 Your Windows Phone 8 will be added automatically to your Xbox Music Pass.

 Thanks for your feedback!